phill-holland/the-rights-machine/README.md

 The system has been written entirely in C++ for maximum performance, it was originally designed to be compiled on a Linux based system (such as Ubuntu).
 In it's current form, it is very lightweight and does not require much resources.
 Although it has database support, this is not currently enabled within the current build of the code.

 The installation example below also requires that docker and docker-compose is already pre-installed.

+Rights are processed in an asyncronise manor, whilst loading a JSON data file stream into the service, it will not wait for the whole data file to be loaded, before it starts processing and returning results.

 <b>Installation</b>